-Prior to Filing an Eviction for Non-monetary violations of the lease, the Landlord is required to give the Tenant a 7 Day notice to cure.
+Prior to Filing an Eviction for Non-monetary violations, they are required to give a 7 Day notice to cure.
 Failure to remove the violations allows them to file the Eviction.

 3. Evicting Holdover Tenants.

 If a Tenant remains in the property after the lease ends, they are a Holdover Tenant.
-For example, if they have a month to month lease and were given a 15 day notice, they are a Holdover Tenant if they have not left after the termination date.
+For example, if they have a month to month lease and were given a 15 day notice, they are a Holdover Tenant if they have not left.

 4. Removing people from the Home that do not pay rent and do not have a lease.

-This removal action is call an Unlawful Detainer.
+This is called an Unlawful Detainer.
 However, unlike an eviction, there is no Landlord/Tenant relationship.
-Further, the Homeowner is not required to give notice.
+Further, notice is not required.